Choose another writer in this calendar:

 with an undertaking, scrupulously carried out, to practice only when he

-Hare's pricipal series characters were Inspector Mallet and a
+Hare's pricipal series characters were Inspector John Mallet of Scotland Yard and a

 fellow barrister Francis Pettigrew, who first appeared in Tragedy

-he meets Miss Eleanor Brown, a young woman half his age, and later has
+Pettigre meets Miss Eleanor Brown, a young woman half his age, and

 peaceful retirement in He Should

-carefully developed book by book by the author, who once remarked that
+carefully developed story by story.
+Hare once remarked that

 writers may be excused, if they surround principal policeman with